XMPro/Blueprints-Accelerators-Patterns/Accelerators/Smart Manufacturing - Bottling Plant/README.md

 **Tank Leak Detection**

-* The recommendation is configured using the following rules:
+The recommendation is configured using the following rules
-  Inlet Pipeline Blockage - when there is a discrepancy with expected pipe flow
+* Inlet Pipeline Blockage - when there is a discrepancy with expected pipe flow

 <details>
 <summary markdown="span">Expand to view screenshot</summary>